Ashy Heron

 |

-The Starry Bittern is more discreet than the Heron or the Stork.
-With its very mimetic plumage, it camouflages itself at the edge of the reed beds.
-This host is only passing through during the winter.
-For the moment the site does not present reedbeds large enough for it to nest!
-Amusing particularity: its little melodious song resembles the mooing of a cow.
+The Bittern is more discreet than the Heron or Stork.
+With its highly mimetic plumage, it camouflages itself at the edge of reedbeds.
+It is only a passing guest in winter.
+At present, there are no reedbeds large enough for it to nest!
+An amusing peculiarity: its unmelodious song resembles the mooing of a cow.

 Observation: November to March